 Dr. Reske is the original member of the leadership team that developed the DNP program and has taught in the program since its inception in fall 2014.
-She brings a wealth of knowledge and experience focusing on change management and process redesign.
+She brings a wealth of knowledge and experience focusing on change management and process redesign from her roles as a nurse leader in inpatient and ambulatory settings.
 She currently teaches and coordinates a series of doctoral level courses including the scholarly DNP capstone immersion and project courses as well as courses in nurse leadership within organizations.

 Prior to joining Elms College, she was responsible for clinical, operational, and financial leadership for practices in pediatric inpatient settings and pediatric ambulatory services.
 She also held advanced leadership positions in the Baystate Health system of services in start-up programs and in emerging roles such as clinical system nursing informatics, nurse telephone triage, market research, and patient satisfaction within a large tertiary health care system.